ABOUT JULIE JOHNSTONE

-Works are held in collections at Tate Library, National Art Library (V&A), Scottish National Gallery of Modern Art, Yale Center for British Art, University College London, Winchester School of Art, Glasgow School of Art, Edinburgh College of Art, Centre for Fine Print Research at University of West of England, Bibliothèque nationale de France, Stirling University, National Poetry Library, Scottish Poetry Library, and in private collections.
+Works are held in collections at Tate Library, National Art Library (V&A), Scottish National Gallery of Modern Art, Yale Center for British Art, University College London, Winchester School of Art, Glasgow School of Art, Edinburgh College of Art, Centre for Fine Print Research at University of West of England, Bibliothèque nationale de France, University of Maryland, Stirling University, National Poetry Library, Scottish Poetry Library, and in private collections.

 She regularly exhibits at artists’ book fairs, including PAGES (Leeds International Contemporary Artists’ Books Fair), BABE (Bristol Artists’ Book Event), Small Publishers Fair (London), BookMarket (Fruitmarket Gallery, Edinburgh).

 Her minimal text works have appeared in several journals and publications, most recently in The New Concrete: visual poetry since 2000 (Hayward Publishing, 2015), Quait, Scree, and p.o.w

 She is a member of the AMBruno collective and exhibits with them internationally and throughout the UK, including:

 London Art Book Fair, Whitechapel Gallery 2013 | Berliner Liste fair for contemporary art 2014 | Barcelona Arts Libris International Fair 2014 | New York Art Book Fair 2016, 2017 | MISS READ: Berlin Art Book Festival 2017 | AMBruno Show and Tell, Tate Britain 2017 | PAGES Leeds International Contemporary Artists’ Book Fair | BABE Bristol Artists’ Book event | BALTIC Artists’ Book Fair